Consensys/ethereum-developer-tools-list/README.md

 * [Unity3dSimpleSample](https://github.com/Nethereum/Unity3dSimpleSample) - Ethereum and Unity integration demo
 * [Flappy](https://github.com/Nethereum/Nethereum.Flappy) - Ethereum and Unity integration demo/sample
 * [Wonka](https://github.com/Nethereum/Wonka) - Nethereum business rules engine demo/sample
-* [Resolver-Engine](https://github.com/Crypto-Punkers/resolver-engine) - A set of tools to standarize Solidity import and artifact resolution in frameworks.
+* [Resolver-Engine](https://github.com/Crypto-Punkers/resolver-engine) - A set of tools to standardize Solidity import and artifact resolution in frameworks.
 * [eth-reveal](https://github.com/justinjmoses/eth-reveal) - A node and browser tool to inspect transactions - decoding where possible the method, event logs and any revert reasons using ABIs found online.
 * [Ethereum-tx-sender](https://github.com/HydroProtocol/ethereum-tx-sender) - A useful library written in Golang to reliably send a transaction — abstracting away some of the tricky low level details such as gas optimization, nonce calculations, synchronization, and retries.
 * [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify) - Seamlessly verify contract source code on Etherscan from the Truffle command line.
 * [Blocknative Gas Platform](https://www.blocknative.com/gas) — Gas estimation for builders, by builders.
 Gas Platform harnesses Blocknative's real-time mempool data infrastructure to accurately and consistently estimate Ethereum transaction fees.
 This provides builders and traders with an up-to-the-moment gas fee API.